How to Make Your Next HR Data Presentation Pop [15+ Tips]

-As an HR professional, you have access to people data that can be used to transform culture and kickstart engagement.
-Through HR analytics and reporting, you can unite departments and empower people to do their best work.
+As an HR professional, you have access to people data that you can use to transform your company's culture and kickstart engagement.
+And through HR analytics and reporting, you can unite departments and empower people to do their best work.
 Sounds pretty great, right?

-But if all that HR data lives in siloes, change will be slow and decisions will be made without all the facts.
+But if all that HR data lives in siloes or you're one of the 25% of HR professionals who struggle with executive reporting, change will be slow and decisions will be made without all the facts.

-That’s where HR analytics presentations come in.
-With an effective HR presentation, you can package all that good HR analysis into a powerful story that persuades company leaders and positively influences decision-making..
+That’s where HR analytics presentations come into play.
+With an effective HR presentation, you can package all that good HR analysis into a powerful story that persuades company leaders and positively influences business strategies.

-Read on to discover pro tips on building presentations with your HR analytics, including advice from experienced HR pros and tips from BambooHR's in-house team of expert graphic designers.
-Through data, reporting, and effective HR presentations, you’ll be able to secure your seat at the table when it comes to strategic decision-making.
+Read on to discover our pro tips for building presentations with your HR data analytics, including advice from experienced HR pros and the expert graphic designers at BambooHR.
+Through data, reporting, and attention-grabbing HR presentations, you can secure your seat at the table when it comes time to make decisions.

 4 Fundamentals of HR Analytics Presentations

-Simply put, your leadership team needs to know that the HR data you’re presenting on will impact the company’s goals and overall mission.
+Your leadership team needs to know that the HR data you’re presenting will impact the company’s goals and overall mission.
 Try to connect each data point to a key objective.
 For example, if one of your company’s initiatives is to improve employee retention, you can speak to employee satisfaction and how it directly affects that initiative.

 Money talks.
 When possible, include dollars and cents as they relate to overall financial goals.
 What’s the cost of labor for each employee?
 How much could the company save on office space if more employees went fully remote?

-HR manager Jenny Wells expressed the importance of defining key takeaways.
+HR Manager Jenny Wells expressed the importance of defining key takeaways.
 She says, “I try to structure HR presentations by always starting with what I want the audience to take away from it.”
-At the end of her talk, she makes a point to circle back.
+And at the end of her talks, she makes it a point to circle back.

 Best Practices for Using Visuals in HR Analytics Presentations